Search

 When will we get the results?
 What are the next steps?

 You should hear back from our admissions department within one week of your child taking the assessment.
-However, students in Year 1 may face a longer wait for their results if the assessment is done during the general assessment period in April.
 If your child passes the assessment he/she will either be offered a place in the school or put on our waiting list.
 For more information on admissions eligibility please click here.